S – Telephone Signposting Toolkit

 Face to Face Consultation

-Book Appointment within 3 days of noticing the rash.
+Book Appointment within ideally 3 days of noticing the rash.

 Shortness of Breath